nprapps/qgis-templates/README.md

 The project contains the following folders and important files:

-- `us-base-template` -- A template for U.S. maps.
+- `us-base-template` -- A template for maps within the U.S.

 ## Using the U.S. map template